ashleywolf/repository-validator/src/prd.md

    - Why it matters: Ensures users provide valid inputs before running validation
    - Success criteria: Prevents invalid URL submissions with helpful error messages

-2. **Template Selection**
-   - What it does: Allows users to choose from different validation templates (Basic, JavaScript, Python)
-   - Why it matters: Different project types have different file requirements
-   - Success criteria: Templates contain appropriate requirements for each project type

-3. **Repository Structure Validation**
+2. **Comprehensive Repository Structure Validation**
-   - What it does: Validates repository against selected template requirements
+   - What it does: Validates repository against consolidated compliance requirements
    - Why it matters: Identifies missing required and recommended files
    - Success criteria: Accurately detects files in repo and organization .github folder

+3. **Repository Description Rating**
+   - What it does: Analyzes and rates the quality of the repository description
+   - Why it matters: Good descriptions are essential for discoverability and user understanding
+   - Success criteria: Provides meaningful ratings (great, good, poor, missing) with feedback

 4. **Validation Results Display**
    - What it does: Shows validation results, highlighting missing required and recommended files
    - Why it matters: Clearly indicates compliance status and improvement opportunities
-   - Success criteria: Results are categorized by severity and provide clear information on each requirement
+   - Success criteria: Results are categorized by severity with direct links to existing files

 5. **License Validation**
-   - What it does: Checks if LICENSE file contains GitHub copyright notices and displays the relevant copyright sentence
+   - What it does: Extracts and displays copyright holder and license type information
    - Why it matters: Ensures proper licensing and attribution
-   - Success criteria: Accurately detects and displays GitHub copyright references in various formats
+   - Success criteria: Accurately extracts and displays copyright holder and license type

 6. **Dependency License Analysis**
-   - What it does: Analyzes package-lock.json, package.json, and repository SBOM for license information
+   - What it does: Analyzes dependencies for copyleft licenses that require review
    - Why it matters: Helps identify potentially problematic license combinations and provides dependency metrics
-   - Success criteria: Accurately counts and displays dependency information, including MIT licenses from SBOM
+   - Success criteria: Warns users of copyleft licenses that require legal review

 7. **Template Creation**
    - What it does: Provides templates for missing required files from GitHub OSPO repository